Vietnam Veterans & Veterans Motorcycle Club

 In 1996 the NSW Chapter of the VVMC in conjunction with Vets Connect circumnavigated the Australian mainland to 'connect' with Veterans.
 100 Veterans departed Sydney on Wednesday 01 May 1996, travelling through Melbourne, Adelaide, Perth, Darwin and Brisbane, finishing at Prince Alfred Park, Sydney.
 The Veterans completed a total riding distance of 14000km between the months of May-June, totalling six weeks.

 In the funeral run scene from the movie Stone, 400 bikes showed up to support the filming.
 It is estimated that all motorcycle riders in Sydney attended this event, including the outlaw motorcycle clubs.
 The funeral scene is recognised as an event of great significance in Australian biker history, as it represents the moment when 'all clubs' came together for the first time in Australia.
+Note: the initial filming of the Memorial Run was held on Saturday 08 December 1973.
+The 20th Memorial Run was held on the Saturday 11th December 1993 and the 25th Anniversary Run was held on Saturday 12th December 1998; thus, all proceeding Memorial Runs post initial run have been conducted on the 2nd Saturday in December.

-At 09.30am Saturday 11th December 1993 a 20th Anniversary Stone run was held by the VVMC NSW Chapter and the Kawasaki Z Owners of Victoria.
+At 09.30am Saturday 11th December 1993 a 20th Memorial Stone Run was held by the VVMC NSW Chapter and the Kawasaki Z Owners of Victoria.
 The run commenced at Lane Cove Road, North Ride, facing Epping Highway, took three hours to complete, with the 'pack of bikes' stretching twenty six kilometres.
 The VVMC intent for this event was to confer licensing of 'Casper' to the VVMC and as stated by the NSW VVMC Road Captain at the time, 'end any or all involvement associated with or inferred that this Club, the Vietnam Veterans is in anyway fictional or a bunch of actors'; however, differences arose between Sandy and the VVMC at the last minute and the handover didn't occur as intended.
 Organisers approximated 5000 bikes would attend but numbers exceeded 12,000.
 Note: Sandy did not want to just celebrate Stone but the ideology of 'Take the Trip'.
 The coming together of all motorcycle riders, clubs and what it means to be part of biker culture.

 The National Organisational Committee consisted of Sandy Harbutt (Stone), Trevor Thomas (freelance journalist), Boris Mihailovich, Bob Skol and Laurie Keats (OZ Bikes), Mike Esdaile from Federal Publishing (Two Wheels, Street Bike, Live to Ride and Revs Motorcycle News Magazine), Vince Tesseriro (Forcefield Marketing), Hush (VVMC), Lindsay Roberts and Dean Mighell (Kawasaki Z Owners Club).
 The event was conducted in two parts - VVMC managing the Stone Memorial Run up the Newcastle Expressway, Z Owners managing the alcohol, merchandise, gate fees, security, with a promoter organising the entertainment.
+Note: Express, Redneck Mothers, Kevin Borich, Idols, Vaseline Machine Gun and Head Hunters were part of the entertainment, with the girls from X-Ray Tracy performing three shows.
+The live entertainment commenced at 1400 Saturday, concluding 0400 Sunday.

 On their return to Australia, the Servicemen were treated with little respect from the Australian population or the Returned Service League (RSL).
 Due to the government conscription policies of the time, the RSL didn't recognise the Returned Servicemen as 'Returned Servicemen', as they were conscripted and not volunteers.
 For a small number of Vietnam Veterans, neither the Vietnam Veterans Association of Australia or any other mainstream organisation provided the type of outlet they required, leading to the establishment of the Vietnam Veterans Motorcycle Club.